RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 This section introduce how to deploy a REGARDS stack thanks to ansible on a docker swarm environment.
 All REGARDS docker images are available on our [github repository](https://github.com/orgs/RegardsOss/packages?repo_name=regards-deployment).

-> ATTENTION : As REGARDS docker swarm environment installed is securized, the docker configuration is rewritten by our ansible scripts for each nodes configured.
+> As we install REGARDS docker swarm in a securized way, the docker configuration is rewritten by our ansible playbook on every nodes configured.
 {: .tip .warning}

 ### Pre-requisites